MihlaliMgwebi/Flight-Tracker-App/README.md

 The map operator is then applied to the stream to transform the events emitted by the fromEvent observable.
 The map takes the Event object emitted by the fromEvent observable, casts it to an HTMLInputElement, and retrieves the current value of the input element using the .value property.
 This stream can be subscribed to in order to receive and use the input value in an API call or other operations.

+## User Defined Type Guard Function and TS predicates
+The purpose of the function is to check whether the result parameter is of type IFlightAPIResponse and return a boolean value that indicates the result of this check.

+The 'result is IFlightAPIResponse' syntax is used to define a type predicate that TypeScript can use to narrow down the type of the result parameter within the function.
+This predicate indicates that if the condition within the function's body is true, then result is of type IFlightAPIResponse.

+In this case, the function checks if the result parameter has a property called states using the Object.keys() method.
+If the states property exists, the function returns true, indicating that result is of type IFlightAPIResponse.

 ### Learning